Boethius: De institutione musica

 In De musica I.2, Boethius describes 'musica instrumentis' as music produced by something under tension (e.g., strings), by wind (e.g., aulos), by water, or by percussion (e.g., cymbals).
-Boethius himself does not use the term 'instrumentalis', which was used by Adalbold II of Utrecht (9751026) in his Epistola cum tractatu.
+Boethius himself does not use the term 'instrumentalis', which was used by Adalbold II of Utrecht (975–1026) in his Epistola cum tractatu.
 The term is much more common in the 13th century and later.
 It is also in these later texts that musica instrumentalis is firmly associated with audible music in general, including vocal music.
 Scholars have traditionally assumed that Boethius also made this connection, possibly under the header of wind instruments ("administratur ... aut spiritu ut tibiis" (Note: "Haec vero administratur aut intentione ut nervis, aut spiritu ut tibiis, vel his, quae ad aquam moventur, aut percussione quadam, ut in his, quae in concava quaedam aerea feriuntur, atque inde diversi efficiuntur soni."
 Translated: "This, however, is operated by the motion of a string, or the wind of a pipe, or to those, which are moved by the water, or the beat of time, as in the following, which is striking a kind of brass hollow, and in the other are made of a corresponding sound.")), but Boethius himself never writes about "instrumentalis" as separate from "instrumentis" explicitly in his very brief description.

 In one of his works within De institutione musica, Boethius said that "music is so naturally united with us that we cannot be free from it even if we so desired."

 During the Middle Ages, Boethius was connected to several texts that were used to teach liberal arts.
 Although he did not address the subject of trivium, he did write many treatises explaining the principles of rhetoric, grammar, and logic.
 During the Middle Ages, his works of these disciplines were commonly used when studying the three elementary arts.
 The historian R. W. Southern called Boethius "the schoolmaster of medieval Europe."

 An 1872 German translation of "De Musica" was the magnum opus of Oscar Paul.

+Around 140 medieval manuscripts of De Musica have survived to the present day.
+The scholar Christopher de Hamel argues that the copy held at the Alexander Turnbull Library in New Zealand was originally commissioned and owned by Thomas Becket, following his appointment as Archbishop of Canterbury in 1162.